input-output-hk/hermes/docs/src/architecture/05_building_block_view/hermes_core.md

 *Hermes events queue* - a queue-like data structure.
 Events are added to one end, one by one, by the *HRE*.
-The *Hermes applications* then executes/consumes these events from the other end of the queue.
+The *Hermes application* then executes/consumes these events from the other end of the queue.
 The queue preserves the order of event execution based on how they were added in it.

 ## Hermes application